raven-elizabeth/raven-elizabeth/README.md

 ___
 I'm looking to further my knowledge and integrate within the coding community.

 I am a~~n aspiring~~ software developer.
-My experience is primarily with Python.
-I am familiar with HTML5, CSS and JavaScript, but I also enjoy learning other languages, too.
+My experience is primarily with Python and SQL.
+I am also familiar with HTML5, CSS and JavaScript.
 I am focusing on developing my skills in order to begin my tech career, having most recently completed Code First Girls' Software Engineering Degree.
 > I would love to collaborate on any projects!